JacksonSearle/model_training/readme.md

 ### Hyperparameter Adjustments
 - **num_train_epochs** (in train.py): Determines how many times the model will go through the entire dataset.
-- **model_name** (in train.py): Change this to any model name you see in setup.py.
+- **model_name** (in train.py): Change this to any gpt2 model name you see in setup.py.
 Add any new models you want to setup.py and re-run setup.py in the login node to download the model for training.
 - **books** (in setup.py) and **book_name** (in train.py): In setup.py, include a book name and its URL from [Project Gutenberg](https://www.gutenberg.org/).
 Ensure the URL terminates with ".txt".
 Re-run setup.py in the login node to download the new dataset for training.
 Change **book_name** in train.py to select that new book.
 - **max_new_tokens** (in generate.py and train.py): Change this to a larger value to generate more text from your model.
+- **Train From Scratch** (in train.py): Comment out the block of code that defines the model and tokenizer.
+Uncomment the line towards the top of the page where it imports llama_model.
+Change the fraction in llama_model.py to change the size of the model.

 ## GPU Training Recommendations
 - For gpt2 training: `#SBATCH --gpus=1 -C kepler` with a batch size of 1.
 - For gpt-medium training: `#SBATCH --gpus=1 -C pascal` with a batch size of 1.
-- For Llama training: `Ask the TAs for the code for A100 GPUs`

 ### Hardware and Resource Information
 For insights on available hardware resources, refer to [BYU Resources](https://rc.byu.edu/documentation/resources).